psychemedia/storytelling-notes/gwion-bach.md

 The mead from the flower; and the ale from the corn,
 Smile, sparkle, and sing in the buffalo horn.

-The horn, the blue horn, cannot stand on its tip ;
+The horn, the blue horn, cannot stand on its tip;
 Its path is right on from the hand to the lip:
 Though the bow! and the wine-cup our tables adorn,
 More natural the draught from the buffalo horn.